fyodore82/Mongo_REST_WT_demo/README.md

 # Usage demo of Wt (webtoolkit) Microsoft REST API (Casablanca) and MongoDB C++ driver

 This is demo project which is using Wt ([webtoolkit](https://www.webtoolkit.eu/wt)), [Microsoft C++ REST SDK](https://github.com/Microsoft/cpprestsdk)(Casablanca) and [MongoDB C++ driver](https://github.com/mongodb/mongo-cxx-driver).
-It was written as test project for one company.
+It was written as trial project for one company.
 You are free to use any code part of this project.
 This project in not actively maintained.

 ## Getting started